JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 than looking through commit histories, and I will only put any names here if you tell me you want acknowledgement - some may wish to be somewhat anonymous.

+**Disclaimer**: Contributions are only the personal opinions of the individuals that made them, and are not the opinions of other contributors, their employers, or anyone else.

 - -Jason Williams - Cold Spring Harbor Laboratory, NY
   - **Bio sentence**: Diversity advocate, founder CSHL Biological Data Science Meeting, Software Carpentry instructor and former foundation Chair, External consultant to NIH Data Commons, #underrepresentedinSTEM

 - Michael Love - University of North Carolina at Chapel Hill, NC
   - **Bio sentence**: statistician and computational biologists, I maintain a number of R/Bioconductor packages and workflows for genomic data analysis.

 - Bastian Greshake Tzovaras - Lawrence Berkeley National Laboratory, CA
   - **Bio sentence**: Co-founder of openSNP, Director of Research at Open Humans and Visiting Scholar at the Berkeley Lab.